Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/dispersal/blob-serialization-requirements.md

 }
 ```

-## Pad One Byte Codec
+## Pad One Byte Codec ("kzgpad")

-One example golang encoding scheme for implementing the above validity rule is [copied
-from the EigenDA codesbase][1] below:
+One example golang encoding scheme for implementing the above validity rule is [copied from the EigenDA codesbase][1] below.

 ```go
 // ConvertByPaddingEmptyByte takes bytes and insert an empty byte at the front of every 31 byte.